jagadeshchilla/RAG_MEDICAL_CHATBOT/FULL_DOCUMENTATION.md

 docker build -t custom-jenkins .
 ```

-> ℹ️ **Note**: The Dockerfile has been updated with modern Docker installation methods:
+> **Note**: The Dockerfile has been updated with modern Docker installation methods:
 > - Uses dynamic Debian version detection (works with any Debian version including "trixie")
 > - Modern GPG key handling using `/etc/apt/keyrings/` instead of deprecated `apt-key`
 > - Removed `software-properties-common` (not available in newer Debian versions)